 Generator Member posed the reality that if 80% of Generator’s Invoices is in SRA’s to Suppliers, then does that mean that only two or three generators are carrying this risk.
 Another Generator Member felt that this could be discriminatory.
 Observer suggested the indicative amounts could be assessed.

 Discussion ensued in relation to the process of self billing invoice and waiting to go to the bank.
 Generator Member advised that a debit note must be completed as per the current Trading and Settlement Code.
 MO Member advised that in the case of the Unsecured Bad Debt smearing process the Self Billing Invoice has to be adjusted therefore cannot be paid as originally issued.
-Supplier Member stated that the issue is who manages the shortfall.MO Member advised that due to the current Central Market System constraints and external Banking contraints, the current timelines within the Trade & Settlement Code are not manageable thus triggering the urgency for the modification.
+Supplier Member stated that the issue is who manages the shortfall.MO Member advised that due to the current Central Market System constraints and external Banking constraints, the current timelines within the Trade & Settlement Code are not manageable thus triggering the urgency for the modification.

 Supplier Member suggested could the calculation and net payment of Debit Notes to be flagged in the SBI affected and be deferred and smeared into following week Settlement.
 MO Member advised that SEMO cannot manage capital risk.
 All funds are to be received by the Market Operator before Self Billing Invoices can be paid.
 Supplier Member suggested an Option, in the event of Unsecured Bad Debt SEMO could be able to put in place an overdraft facility to ensure that all funds would be received by the 12:00, 4 Working Days after the Date of the Self Billing Invoice.
 RA Member advised that this may not be something that SEMO can drawdown on as previously investigated.